-This review for Dry Farm Wines, a curated and lab tested wine club, will explain why their wine is not only compatible with, but better for keto and low carb lifestyles than conventional wine.
+This review for Dry Farm Wines, a curated and lab-tested wine club, will explain why their wine is not only compatible with, but better for keto and low carb lifestyles than conventional wine.
+They sell low sugar wine, which also happens to be delicious!
 We also made a video, unboxing the wines and testing ketones and blood glucose to show that you can drink their wine and stay in ketosis.

 First let’s assume that you’ve already decided alcohol in moderation is something that works for your health goals.
 There are a lot of studies, opinions and conversation about whether drinking alcohol is optimal for health, but the bottom line is it’s a personal choice.
 Reasons you may or may not choose to imbibe and how it impacts health is a much bigger discussion for another time.